The proposed courses of this programme are given below.

 This course aims to cover key issues and the applicable laws and regulations for financial markets.
 It includes an overview of the regulatory framework in financial, banking and securities laws, especially dealing with product and business conduct.
 It also provides the foundations for the study of financial crimes including anti-money laundering and counter-terrorist financing, fraud, as well as corruption.

-13. ISEM7210 Business Process Processes and Infomration Mangement (Elective)
+15. ISEM7210 Business Processes and Infomration Management (Elective)

 The transformation of business caused by E-business and E-commerce applications of the Internet and related technologies demonstrates that information systems and information technology are essential ingredients for business survival and success.
 The goal of this course is to help the business professionals in the Accounting and Financial areas to understand how to use and manage information technologies and use them to revitalize business processes, conduct E-commerce, improving business process decision making, and to gain competitive advantages.